Jazzin’ in July with annual brunch celebration

-As July gets in full swing, the Alton Section of the National Council of Negro Women Inc. will host its annual Harambee Celebration with a Jazz Brunch.
+ALTON — As July gets in full swing, the Alton Section of the National Council of Negro Women, Inc. (NCNW) will host its annual Harambee Celebration with a Jazz Brunch.

 “Harambee in Swahili means “all pull together,” Alton NCNW President Ellar Duff said.
 “It’s a Kenyan tradition of civic self-help.
 It’s a way to build community.”

-The event will take place from 10 a.m. to 1 p.m.
-Saturday, July 13, at Best Western Premier, 3559 College Ave. in Alton.
+The event will take place on Saturday, July 13 from 10 a.m. to 1 p.m. at Best Western Premier, 3559 College Ave., Alton.
 Live music from 3 Central of St. Louis will entertain guests.
-Ticket costs are $30 and must be purchased in advance from NCNW members or contact Toi Williams at (618) 530-1816.
+Ticket costs are $30 and must be purchased in advance from NCNW members or contact Toi Williams at 618-530-1816.

-Bethune, who was born on July 10, 1875 to slaves, became one of the most important black educators, civil and women’s rights leaders and government officials of the 20th century.
+Bethune, who was born on July 10, 1875 to slaves, became one of the most important black educators, civil and women’s rights leaders and government officials of the twentieth century.

 A champion of racial and gender equality, Bethune founded many organizations and led voter registration drives after women gained the vote in 1920, risking racist attacks.
 In 1924, she was elected president of the National Association of Colored Women’s Clubs, and in 1935, she became the founding president of the National Council of Negro Women.